alanvardy/tod/docs/usage.md

 # Import your projects
 tod project import

+# Import all projects in Todoist into Tod
+tod project import -a

 # Get the next task for a project
 tod task next

+# Comment on the current (next) task
+tod task comment

 # Go through tasks with an interactive prompt, completing them in order of importance one at a time.
 tod list process